dominikrys/dominikrys.github.io/content/posts/how-to-disable-tcp-udp-checksum-validation-in-linux/index.md

 ---
-title: "How to Disable UDP Checksum Checking in Linux"
+title: "How to Disable UDP Checksum Validation in Linux"
 date: 2021-05-20T12:37:22+01:00
 draft: false
 toc: false